freenas/freenas-docs/userguide/storage.rst

    +----------------------------+------------------+------------------------------------------------------------------------------------------------------------+

+.. note:: The :guilabel:`Apply Owner (user)`,
+   :guilabel:`Apply Owner (group)`, and :guilabel:`Apply Mode`
-.. note:: The "Apply Owner (user)", "Apply Owner (group)", and "Apply Mode" checkboxes allow you to fine-tune the change permissions behavior.
-By default, all boxes are checked and
-   %brand% resets the owner, group, and mode whenever the "Change" button is clicked.
-These checkboxes allow you to fine-tune which settings to change.
-For example, to just change the "Owner (group)" setting, uncheck the boxes "Apply Owner (user)" and "Apply Mode".
+   checkboxes allow fine-tuning of the change permissions behavior.
+By default, all boxes are checked and %brand% resets the owner, group, and mode when the :guilabel:`Change` button is clicked.
+These checkboxes allow choosing which settings to change.
+For example, to change just the :guilabel:`Owner (group)` setting, uncheck the boxes :guilabel:`Apply Owner (user)` and :guilabel:`Apply Mode`.

-If you have a mix of operating systems or clients will be accessing the volume/dataset using a non-CIFS share, select the *Unix* "Permission Type", as all clients understand them.
+If a mix of operating systems or clients will be accessing the volume/dataset using a non-CIFS share, select the *Unix* :guilabel:`Permission Type`, as all clients understand them.

-The *Windows* "Permission Type" augments traditional *Unix* permissions with ACLs.
-Use the *Windows* "Permission Type" for CIFS shares or when the %brand% system is a member of an Active Directory domain.
+The *Windows* :guilabel:`Permission Type` augments traditional *Unix* permissions with ACLs.
+Use the *Windows* :guilabel:`Permission Type` for CIFS shares or when the %brand% system is a member of an Active Directory domain.

-If you change your mind about the "Permission Type", it is not necessary to recreate the volume/dataset, as existing data is not lost.
+If you change your mind about the :guilabel:`Permission Type`, it is not necessary to recreate the volume/dataset, as existing data is not lost.
 However, changing from *Windows* to *Unix* or *Mac* will remove the extended permissions provided by ACLs from existing files.

-When you select the *Windows* "Permission Type", the ACLs are set to what Windows sets on new files and directories by default.
+When the *Windows* :guilabel:`Permission Type` is set, the ACLs are set to what Windows sets on new files and directories by default.
 The Windows client should then be used to fine-tune the permissions as required.

 .. index:: Create Dataset